-Some propose that “the Word”, in these dramatic verses (John 1:1-2), does not refer to the Son of God, but simply to what God spoke when He created all things.
+John 1:1 reads, “in the beginning was the Word.”
+Some propose that Jesus did not exist before He became a human being.
+See, for example, Tuggy’s case against preexistence.
+They hold that “the Word,” in these dramatic verses (John 1:1-2), does not refer to the Son of God, but simply refers to God’s eternal plan or wisdom by which He made all things.

 But the Word is the Son of God.